Wake Forest Film Festival

 The Wake Forest Film Festival was created from the dreams of three like-minded women with a passion to evoke social change in their community: Cathy Gouge, Wake Forest Renaissance Center for the Arts Manager (2015-2019), Gauri Singh, filmmaker and resident, and Kimberly Soden, Cultural Arts Board member (2018-2020).
 These women discovered they shared the desire to bring awareness to the fast growing, diverse community of Wake Forest by creating a film festival that would attract independent film artists from across the globe.

 After numerous meetings and conversations, festival founders Gouge, Singh, and Soden were joined by other community volunteers and a committee was formed to launch the first Wake Forest Film Festival in 2018.
 That first festival featured films from across the globe and attracted filmmakers and industry professionals.

-The year 2022 marks the third year of the Wake Forest Film Festival that is themed “A Light in the Forest.”
-The two-day festival features 33 films in four categories: student, documentary, horror, and animation.
-These films shed light on issues and events that impact us all.
+The year 2023 marks the fourth year of the Wake Forest Film Festival.
+The two-day festival features 22 films in four categories: student, documentary, music, and family.

 Wake Forest welcomes filmmakers and industry professionals from across the United States to share their art of storytelling through the medium of film.